atduarte/follow-lists/README.md

-# follow-lists
+# Follow Lists
-Community curated Twitter Lists
+**Become a Pro by following the Experts.**

+This project aims to create a solid list of curated Twitter Lists.
+From developers, to developers.